Do you want to easily add schema markup in WordPress?

-For instance, you can tell the search engines that a particular page is a blog post, a recipe, FAQ, news article, or product page in your online store.
+For instance, you can tell the search engines that a particular page is a blog post, a recipe, FAQ, news article, or a product page in your online store.
 Search engines can then use this data to display rich results.

 Search engines like Google also use schema markup to display information in other searches.
-For instance, in Google Maps your listing would appear with directions, open hours, business phone number, and more.
+For instance, in Google Maps, your listing would appear with directions, open hours, business phone number, and more.

 These enhanced search listings are called rich results or rich snippets.
-They make your site stand out in SERPs which improves your organic click through rate and brings you more free traffic.
+They make your site stand out in SERPs, which improves your organic click through rate and brings you more free traffic.

 That being said, let’s take a look at how to easily add schema markup in WordPress without writing any code.